JJNod88/jjn-pp2-tbc/README.md

 * I needed to ensure the content was relevant and outline the key functions for a User of the site - Title, Images, Appropriate Icons, Rules, Results and Score Section for the site to feedback to the users, this was essential to making the game usable and interactive.
 * Key functions were:
     * Enable the Users to choose their selection with the click of a button
-    * Result section to confirm the result of each user selevtion.
+    * Result section to confirm the result of each user selection.
 This was color coded to represent win, draw and lose.
-    * Scoring section to track the results and provide tje opportunity to win rounds and the game.
+    * Scoring section to track the results and provide the opportunity to win rounds and the game.

 ## 3. Structure Plane
-* For the site I have used HTML for the core structure, CSS for styling and JavaScriot for interactivity-
+* For the site I have used HTML for the core structure, CSS for styling and JavaScript for interactivity-
     ### HTML structuring:
     * The structure of the site and its simplistic design results in a one page, interactive game
     * Stylesheet, googlefonts, fontawesome, description and SEO were all linked within the Head element